Skip to content

 FATS 33.07 40.96 37.34 60.81

-FOUL (L2U) 27.97 43.81 38.16 56.40
+FOUL (Ours, L2U) 27.97 43.81 38.16 56.40

-FOUL (L2U+Unlearn) 29.92 42.13 39.16 57.11
+FOUL (Ours, L2U+Unlearn) 29.92 42.13 39.16 57.11

-TerraIncognita dataset, ResNet-50 backbone
+TerraIncognita dataset, ResNet-50 backbone.

-Time-to-Forget (T2F): FOUL reaches optimal FA within <50 rounds with T2F > 0.32/round, compared to Retrain which requires 75 rounds at T2F ≈ 0.13/round — approximately 2.5× faster unlearning speed.
+Time-to-Forget (T2F): FOUL reaches optimal FA in <50 rounds with T2F > 0.32/round; in contrast, Retrain requires 75 rounds with T2F at only 0.13/round—representing a roughly 2.5x speedup in unlearning speed.

 Highlights & Insights